smogon/damage-calc/README.md

 This project was originally created by Honko and is primarly maintained by Austin and pre.

-- Gens 1-5 was originally implemented by Honko.
+- Gens 1-6 were originally implemented by Honko.
-- The Gen 6 update was by gamut-was-taken and Austin.
+- The Omega Ruby / Alpha Sapphire update was done by gamut-was-taken and Austin.
 - The Gen 7 update was done by Austin.
 - The Gen 8 update was done by Austin.
 - Some CSS styling was contributed by Zarel to match the Pokémon Showdown! theme.